sharadregoti/tyk-docs/tyk-docs/content/tyk-multi-data-centre/setup-controller-data-centre.md

 ```curl
 curl $DASH_URL/admin/organisations/$ORG_ID -H "Admin-Auth: $DASH_ADMIN_SECRET" | python -mjson.tool > myorg.json
 ```

-5. Open `myorg.json` in your favourite text editor and add the following fields as follows.
+5. Open `myorg.json` in your favorite text editor and add the following fields as follows.
 New fields are between the `...` .

 ```json